ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

         probe.liveness.period_seconds,The period in seconds.,10,No
         probe.liveness.timeout_seconds,The timeout setting in seconds.,5,No
         probe.liveness.failure_threshold,The threshold number for failures.,6,No
-        image_pull_secrets.name,The secrets to be able to pull images.,admin.registrykey,"Yes, only if you want to override the comparable setting in the shared configuration section." disable_fips,Set to false if your deployment requires FIPS enablement.
-The value of the parameter should be consistent with the value of ecm_configuration.disable_fips parameter.,True,No enable_ldap,Optional entry only if you have the open_id_connect_providers enabled.
+        image_pull_secrets.name,The secrets to be able to pull images.,ibm-entitlement-key,"Yes, only if you want to override the comparable setting in the shared configuration section." disable_fips,Set to true to disable FIPS for this component.
+The value should be consistent with shared_configuration.enable_fips.
+Set to true if you want to disable FIPS for Navigator while the shared configuration has FIPS enabled.,False,No enable_ldap,Optional entry only if you have the open_id_connect_providers enabled.
 Enabling this will give the user the option to sign-in using the LDAP.,False,No custom_operator_pod_label,Custom Operator Label for Navigator,ibm-icn-operator,Yes
         disable_basic_auth,Create Basic Auth Login for Navigator,false,Yes